NomicFoundation/slang/documentation/public/user-guide/rust-crate/using-queries.md

 ## Creating and executing queries

 You can create a `Query` struct using `Query::parse`, which accepts a `&str`.
 These can be then used by `Cursor::query` to execute it.

 You can pass multiple queries to a cursor to and efficiently traverse the tree looking for matches.
+They will be executed concurrently, returning results in the order they appear in input.

 ```{ .rust }
 --8<-- "crates/solidity/outputs/cargo/tests/src/doc_examples/using_queries.rs:creating-a-query"